melange-re/melange-re.github.io/blog/posts/dune-universal-libraries-preview.md

 - not everything is supported on both sides: some Melange modules use APIs that don't exist in OCaml (and extensive shimming is undesirable).
   - vice-versa on the Melange side; especially code that calls into C bindings.
-- we can't vary what implementation to use inside a module or conditionally apply different preprocessing steps and/or flags.
+- we can't choose what implementation to use inside a module or conditionally apply different preprocessing steps and/or flags.

-In summary, we would like to to vary specific module implementations across the same library, based on their compilation target.
-If we try to use it in a real-world codebase, we'll also find the need to vary preprocessing definitions, compilation flags, the set of modules belonging to the library – effectively most fields in the `(library ..)` stanza.
+In summary, we would like to vary specific module implementations across the same library, based on their compilation target.
+If we try to use it in a real-world codebase, we'll also find the need to specify different preprocessing definitions, compilation flags, the set of modules belonging to the library – effectively most fields in the `(library ..)` stanza.

 ## A First ~~Hack~~ Approach